realm/react-realm-context/README.md

   database.
 - Adds and removes listeners on results with the component lifecycle which re-renders components when data change.

+**Please note:** This package uses Realm JS and it therefore has the same limitation that it needs access to the device file system and therefore cannot run in a "regular" web-browser.
+This package is meant to be used in an environment like Node.js, React Native or Electron where the JavaScript thread has access to the file system.

 ## Installation

 Install using NPM (or yarn) - if you already have React and Realm (both are peer dependencies) installed